 I didn’t know much about Sri Lanka before my visit.
-Most of what I knew was picked up via the news and a few blog posts written by friends.
-Sri Lanka was a blank slate I was eager to fill in.
+Most of what I knew I picked up via the news and a few blog posts written by friends.
+It was, however, a blank slate I was eager to fill in.

-I found Sri Lanka to be a nation of luscious jungles, epic waterfalls, stunning hikes, Tomb Raider-esque archeological ruins, unattractive cities, and delicious food.
+When I got there, I found Sri Lanka to be a nation of luscious jungles, epic waterfalls, stunning hikes, Tomb Raider-esque archeological ruins, and delicious food (but unattractive cities).

 But the one thing that really stood out was the people.